This article covers how to post Shopify Payments payouts and PayPal payouts to QuickBooks Online using A2X for Shopify.

 The corresponding deposits in the QuickBooks PayPal account would look something like this:

 We can see the two deposits for 23.99 and 40.00 that will be allocated against the clearing account, and will clear out the expected 63.99 from A2X.

 The PayPal Fee amounts in the example above of 1.25 should be directly allocated to payment processing fees.

-With QuickBooks Online, you can set up a bank rule so that the Shopify deposits automatically get allocated to the Shopify Clearing account.
+Hint: With QuickBooks Online, it is possible to set up a bank rule so that the Shopify deposits get automatically allocated to the Shopify Clearing account.

-Once the payments have been allocated to the clearing account, we can run a general ledger report on the Shopify Clearing Account to see how the clearing account firstly received the expected payment from A2X, and then had those payments applied:
+Once the payments have been allocated to the clearing account, we can run a general ledger report on the Shopify Clearing Account to see how it first received the expected payment from A2X, and then had those payments applied:

-You can see that the clearing account has fully cleared out as the payments for the orders have arrived.
-For high volume stores you may expect a small residual balance in the clearing account as it can take some time for payment deposits to arrive corresponding to the orders A2X has imported.
+We can see that the clearing account has fully cleared out as the payments for the orders have arrived.
+For high volume stores, we may expect a small residual balance in the clearing account as it can take some time for payment deposits (corresponding to the orders A2X has imported) to actually arrive.